-Enjoy this delicious vegan spinach artichoke dip recipe in a pumpernickel bread bowl or as a dip for any of your favourite goodies!
-It’s packed with flavour and I could honestly eat this by the spoonful.
+Enjoy this delicious vegan spinach artichoke dip recipe in a pumpernickel bread bowl or as a dip for any of your favorite goodies!
+It’s packed with flavor and I could honestly eat this by the spoonful.

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!